What to know about coronavirus booster shots in the U.S.

 Who qualifies for a booster shot in the U.S., and when?

-If the Biden administration’s plan is greenlit, Americans will be eligible for a third dose eight months after receiving their second dose, officials said.
+If the Biden administration’s plan is approved, Americans will be eligible for a third dose eight months after the date on which they received their second dose, officials said.
 That means that while the broad booster rollout begins the week of Sept.
-20, the first people to get the extra doses will be the first populations that got vaccinated — higher-risk groups such as health-care workers, residents of long-term care facilities and the elderly.
+20, the first people to get the extra doses will be the first populations that were vaccinated — higher-risk groups such as health-care workers, residents of long-term-care facilities and the elderly.

-Boosters will probably also be needed for those who got the Johnson & Johnson vaccine, officials said, but they are awaiting more data.
-J&J shots were not given in the United States until March, they noted.
+Those who got the Johnson & Johnson vaccine probably will also need a booster, officials said, but they are awaiting more data.
+Use of the J&J shots in the United States did not begin until March, they noted.

-Immunocompromised people are already eligible for additional doses.
-Multiple studies show third shots improve immune defenses in organ-transplant recipients and other patients.
+Immunocompromised people are immediately eligible for booster shots.
+Multiple studies show third shots improved immune defenses in organ-transplant recipients and others with compromised immune systems.

 Extra doses of coronavirus vaccine are already available to immunocompromised people.
 Here’s what that means.